-Welcome to This Date in Aviation History, getting you caught up on milestones, important historical events and people in aviation and spaceflight from August 5 through August 8.
+Welcome to This Date in Aviation History, getting of you caught up on milestones, important historical events and people in aviation from August 5 through August 7.

 We are now prepared to obliterate more rapidly and completely every productive enterprise the Japanese have above ground in any city.
 We shall destroy their docks, their factories, and their communications.
 Let there be no mistake; we shall completely destroy Japan’s power to make war. . . .
 If they do not now accept our terms they may expect a rain of ruin from the air, the like of which has never been seen on this earth.
 Behind this air attack will follow sea and land forces in such numbers and power as they have not yet seen and with the fighting skill of which they are already well aware.

-Despite Truman’s promise of more nuclear attacks, the Japanese government remained silent, and did not surrender.
+Despite Truman’s threat, and the suggestion that more nuclear attacks were on the way, the Japanese government remained silent, and did not surrender.
 So Truman made good on his word.
-The bombing of Hiroshima was followed three days later by second atomic attack, this time on the city of Nagasaki carried out by a B-29 nicknamed Bockscar.
-It was only after this second attack that the Japanese government agreed to unconditional surrender on August 15, 1945, bringing an end to the Second World War.
-(Mushroom cloud and Enola Gay photos via US Air Force; Hiroshima photo via Hiroshima Peace Memorial Museum)
+Three days after the bombing of Hiroshima, a second atomic attack, this time on the city of Nagasaki, was carried out by a Silverplate B-29 nicknamed Bockscar.
+It was only after this second atomic bombing, which killed as many as 80,000 civilians, that the Japanese government finally agreed to an unconditional surrender on August 15, 1945, bringing an end to the Second World War.

 August 6, 1996 – The first flight of the Kawasaki OH-1, a military scout and observation helicopter developed for the Japan Ground Self-Defense Force and the first helicopter entirely produced in Japan.
-The OH-1 was created as a replacement for the Hughes OH-6 Cayuse light observation helicopter (LOH or “Loach”) and entered service in 2000.
+Nicknamed Ninja, the OH-1 was created as a replacement for the Hughes OH-6 Cayuse light observation helicopter (LOH or “Loach”) and entered service in 2000.
 The OH-1 is powered by two Mitsubishi TS1 turboshaft engines which provide a maximum speed of 173 mph, and is fitted with an asymmetric Fenestron tail rotor that reduces noise and vibration.
-Development included an attack variant that was rejected in favor of the Boeing AH-64 Apache.
-A total of 38 helicopters had been produced as of 2013 and it remains in production.
-(Photo by Rikujojieitai Boueisho via Wikimedia Commons)
+Development also included an attack variant that was rejected in favor of the Boeing AH-64 Apache.

 August 7, 1990 – Operation Desert Shield begins.
 Following the Iraqi invasion of Kuwait on August 2, 1990, US President George HW Bush deployed US forces to Saudi Arabia to protect America’s strategic ally from further aggression by Iraqi President Saddam Hussein.
-Air assets of the US Air Force and US Navy teamed with aircraft from Saudi Arabia, Great Britain and France, eventually forming a coalition of 48 nations resolved to oust Saddam from Kuwait.
-Following 5 months of air operations to protect the buildup of 120,000 soldiers, Operation Desert Shield became Operation Desert Storm, with the Coalition invasion to liberate Kuwait beginning on January 17, 1991 in what would come to be known as the First Gulf War.
-(US Air Force photo)
+Air assets of the US Air Force and US Navy teamed with aircraft from Saudi Arabia, Great Britain and France, and eventually formed a coalition of 48 nations resolved to oust Saddam from Kuwait.
+Five months of air operations to protect the buildup of 120,000 soldiers saw Operation Desert Shield become Operation Desert Storm, with the Coalition invasion to liberate Kuwait beginning on January 17, 1991 in what came to be known as the First Gulf War.